lazar2038/lazar2038/README.md

 - 👋 Hi, I’m @lazar2038
-- ✔️ I'm specializing on developing ERPs on Laravel
+- ✔️ I'm specializing on developing ERPs on Laravel, Vue and Filament
 - 📫 How to reach me k.kochnov@gmail.com